 It’s hard to define exactly what a small estate is and how much this would be worth. £5,000 is the lower limit set but the type of assets in the estate will usually decide if you need Probate or not.
 If there is land or a property included in the estate, you will normally need Probate unless the land or property is held in joint names.
 If this is the case, it will usually automatically pass to the surviving joint owner, usually the spouse, civil partner or partner.

-If you have been told by a bank or building society that Probate is needed, you can either apply for the Grant of Representation (often called Grant of Probate) yourself or ask a Probate Specialist to do this for you.
+If you have been told by a bank or building society that Probate is needed, you can either apply for the Grant of Representation (often called Grant of Probate) yourself or ask a Probate Solicitor to do this for you.

 The process includes completing a Probate application form and then filling in an Inheritance Tax form.
 If the estate is small, you probablt won't have to pay Inheritance Tax, but you will still need to complete the form to show that no Inheritance Tax is due.